Why should I submit my product to the Made in Alberta Awards?

-- The overall winner and category winners in each category will be featured in the Made in Alberta Awards coverage in Avenue‘s October 2022 print issue.
-Additionally, the winners and up to five runners-up in each category will be featured in the Made in Alberta magazine that will be distributed throughout Alberta.
-That means your product could be exposed to a huge audience.
-The winners and runners-up will also be featured on social media and the Made in Alberta Awards website.
+- The overall winner and category winners in each category will be featured in the Made in Alberta Awards coverage in Avenue‘s September-October 2023 print issue.
+Additionally, the winners and up to five runners-up in each category will be featured on social media and the Made in Alberta Awards website.

 - The judging panel, including editors of Avenue, will review all entries, so you guarantee that your product is seen by experts in your field and the editors of Alberta’s largest lifestyle publication.

 - All eligible entrants will be able to use the Made in Alberta Awards program logo on their entered product and packaging.

 - All eligible entrants will receive 15 per cent off tickets to Made in Alberta Awards events.

 Entry submissions for the 2023 Made in Alberta Awards will open on Tuesday, December 6, 2022.
 Early-bird entries end at 11:59 p.m.
 MST on January 4, 2023.
 All entries will close at 11:59 p.m.
 MST on February 28, 2023.

 What is the entry fee?